scijava/scijava/docs/ops/doc/Benchmarks.rst

 * Output buffer creation + SciJava Ops invocation
 * SciJava Ops invocation using Op adaptation

-The results are shown in the chart below:
+The results are shown in **Figure 1**.
+We find Op execution through the SciJava Ops framework adds a few milliseconds of additional overhead.
+A few additional milliseconds of overhead are observed when SciJava Ops is additionally tasked with creating an output buffer.

 .. chart:: ../images/BenchmarkMatching.json

-	Algorithm execution performance (lower is better)
+	**Figure 1:** Algorithm execution performance (lower is better)

 Note that the avove requests are benchmarked without assistance from the Op cache, i.e. they are designed to model the full matching process.
-As repeated Op requests will utilize the Op cache, we benchmark cached Op retrieval separately, with these results shown below:
+As repeated Op requests will utilize the Op cache, we benchmark cached Op retrieval separately, with results shown in **Figure 2**.
+These benchmarks suggest Op caching helps avoid the additional overhead of Op adaptation as its performance approaches that of normal Op execution.

 .. chart:: ../images/BenchmarkCaching.json

-	Algorithm execution performance with Op caching (lower is better)
+	**Figure 2:** Algorithm execution performance with Op caching (lower is better)

-We can see that with Op caching, TODO

-Finally, we benchmark the overhead of SciJava Ops parameter conversion, by considering the situation where we initially have a ``RandomAccessibleInterval<ByteType>``, which we must convert to call our method.
-In such a situation, we consider the following procedures:
+Finally, we benchmark the overhead of SciJava Ops parameter conversion.
+Suppose we instead wish to operate upon a ``RandomAccessibleInterval<ByteType>`` - we must convert it to call our Op.
+We consider the following procedures:

 * Image conversion + output buffer creation + static method invocation
 * output buffer creation + SciJava Ops invocation using Op conversion
 * SciJava Ops invocation using Op conversion and Op adaptation

-The results are shown in the chart below:
+The results are shown in **Figure 3**; note the Op cache is **not** enabled.
+We observe overheads on the order of 10 milliseconds to perform Op conversion with and without Op adaptation.

 .. chart:: ../images/BenchmarkConversion.json

-	Algorithm execution performance with Op conversion (lower is better)
+	**Figure 3:** Algorithm execution performance with Op conversion (lower is better)

 Framework Comparison
 --------------------